rosedetivoli/rosedetivoli.github.io/screenings.md

 ---

 **2024**

 **Shall we gather at the river?** - One Minute Volume 11 - Directors Lounge Contemporary Art and Media @ Contemporary Art Ruhr, 15-17 March
+**Caprice** & **Pelyno Marija** - The Aesthetica Art Prize 2024 (Longlisted), York Art Gallery - 16 Feb - 21 Apr

 **2023**

 **Shall we gather at the river?** - One Minute Volume 11 - Chester Design Foundation - 8th December